Tormented Souls 2 Review – A Revival of Survival Horror with Grit, Brains & Shadows

 Q: Are there multiple endings?

-Q: What makes it different from Resident Evil 4 Remake or Silent Hill 2 Remake?
+Q: What is the difference between it and the Remake of Resident Evil 4 or Silent Hill 2?

-A: Tormented Souls 2 keeps fixed-camera horror alive — slower, more methodical, emphasizing fear through control limitations rather than cinematic spectacle.
+A: Tormented Souls 2 is keeping the fixed-camera horror genre alive—slower, more methodical, placing fears in restriction of control rather than cinematic spectacle.

-Q: Will there be post-launch updates or DLC?
+Q: Are you planning on post-launch updates or DLC?

-A: PQube has hinted at post-launch updates and possible free DLC in 2026.
+A: PQube teased some post-launch patches and maybe free DLC coming later in 2026.